flexcompute-readthedocs/Flow360Documentation/docs/source/preprocessing/manualMeshing.rst

     -   Boundaries **must** be exported as “Elements_t” type, which contains connectivity information necessary in Flow360
     -   The CGNS tree structure should be of the form base > block > boundary

-        -   Multiple blocks (domains) should be at the same level, 2:sup:`nd`
+        -   Multiple blocks (domains) should be at the same level, 2\ :sup:`nd`\
-        -   Multiple boundaries (no-slip walls) should be at the same level, 3:sup:`rd`, within their respective blocks
+        -   Multiple boundaries (no-slip walls) should be at the same level, 3\ :sup:`rd`\ , within their respective blocks
         -   Block interfaces should be split so that one interface is contained within each adjacent block

     -   A Flow360Mesh.json file is preferable to define no-slip boundaries
     -   Boundary names will be strings for CGNS meshes

-        -   If multi-block mesh, format must be <block-name>/<boundary-name>
+        -   If multi-block mesh, format will be <block-name>/<boundary-name>
-        -   If tri and quad elements are present, exported format may be tri_<boundary-name> and quad_<boundary-name>, both must be specified in Flow360Mesh.json file
+        -   If tri and quad elements are present, the exported format may be tri_<boundary-name> and quad_<boundary-name>, both need to be specified in Flow360Mesh.json file

     -   CGNS meshes are appropriate for multi-block motion